FigueroaGit/FigueroaGit/README.md

 - :telescope: I’m working as a Software Engineer and contributing to create mobile & automotive applications.

-- :seedling: I’m currently learning Android & iOS development to being a full stack mobile developer
+- :seedling: I’m currently learning iOS development to being a full stack mobile developer

 - 👬 I’m looking to collaborate on Apps that your improves it UX and UI Experience